WeblateOrg/weblate/docs/admin/install.rst

     install/openshift
     install/kubernetes

-Depending on your setup and experience, choose an appropriate installation method for you:
+Choose a installation method that suits your setup and experience:

 * :doc:`install/docker`, recommended for production setups.